 Italian Riviera yacht charter

-The Italian Riviera is the coastal strip that runs between the South of France and the Tuscan borders, encompassing towns and cities such as Genoa, Portofino and La Spezia, before opening up to the islands of Corsica and Sardinia.
+An Italian Riviera Yacht Charter takes in the coastal strip that runs between the South of France and the Tuscan borders, encompassing towns and cities such as Genoa, Portofino and La Spezia, before opening up to the islands of Corsica and Sardinia.

 Accessible by sea, land or air, chartering a yacht is far and away the best way to sample and explore everything on offer along this stunning Mediterranean coastline.
 From fishing and swimming in the clear blue waters, to shopping and relaxing in the high-end boutiques, the Italian Riviera has it all.

 Where is the Italian Riviera?

 Spanning hundreds of miles of Mediterranean coastline, the Italian Riviera runs from the border with the French Riviera at the Côte d’Azur, along to the port city of La Spezia.